CNN TV

 Introduced as a late substitute in the European Champions League tie, the Barcelona star left the field on a stretcher.
 Fans across the globe wondered if fate had put paid to Messi’s attempt to score the most goals in a calendar year.

 The Catalan club later announced Messi, who has netted 84 goals for club and country in 2012, had bruised his left knee and, while he may miss Sunday’s match with Real Betis, he should be back to full fitness shortly.
-Read the rest of this entry »
+FULL POST

 Filed under: Football